dariusjvc/solana-escrow-gambling/README.md

 ## Overview

-Solana-Escrow-Gambling is a smart contract built on Solana that facilitates a simple gambling game between two users.
+escrow-program is a smart contract built on Solana that facilitates a simple gambling game between two users.
 The game revolves around betting on the ETH/USDC price movement, where players bet whether the price will increase or decrease by 5%.
 The contract holds the entry fees in escrow and sends the funds to the winner once a price change condition is met.

 ## Task Overview